We tried the Drunk Elephant Bronzing Drops on three different skin tones - and the results were surprising

 Why you can trust Woman & Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-If you've spotted Drunk Elephant Bronzing Drops reviews on social media and wanted an in-depth rundown, you've come to the right place.
+It's been years since the product launched but the Drunk Elephant Bronzing Drops reviews still peg the serum as one of the best of its type. and wanted an in-depth rundown of whether they're, you've come to the right place.
 After thoroughly testing this highly favored liquid bronzer for a week, I can confidently share my thoughts on its formula, glowy bronze effect, and all of the skin benefits and changes I felt and saw.

 Spectifications